wp-plugins/google-plus-one-widget/readme.txt

 Tested up to: 3.1.3
 Stable tag: 0.6

-Adds the new Google "+1" button on single posts pages and page type pages.
+Adds the new Google "+1" button on single posts pages, page type pages and homepage under post titles.
 Really simple just install and enjoy :)

 == Description ==

 = Google +1 widget on your blog =

-Adds the new Google "+1" button on single posts pages and page type pages.
+Adds the new Google "+1" button on single posts pages, page type pages and homepage under post titles.
 Really simple just install and enjoy :)

 == Installation ==